hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + alternative way to regularize an autoencoder
     + trying to make the activities of the hidden units as intensities as possible to the inputs
     + unable to ignore the inputs $\because$ reconstruction
-  + achieving by penalizing the squared gradient of each hidden activity w.r.t. the inputs
+  + achieved by penalizing the squared gradient of each hidden activity w.r.t. the inputs
   + working well for pre-training
     + property of the codes: only a small subset of the hidden units sensitive to changes in the input
-    + different subset in a sparse active set for different parts of the input space
+      + different parts of the input space = different subset in an active set acting like a sparse code
+      + other hidden units all saturated and insensitive
-    + RBMs behaving similarity
+    + RBMs behaving similar
+      + after trained, many units saturated
+      + the working set of unsaturated one $\neq$ training cases
   + S. Rifai, P. Vincent, X. Muller, X. Glorot, and Y. Bengio, [Contractive Auto-Encoders: Explicit Invariance During Feature Extraction](https://bit.ly/2K2WXVr), ICML 2011

 + Conclusion about pre-training
-  + many different ways to do layer-by-layer pre-training of features
+  + many different ways to do layer-by-layer pre-training to discover good features
+    + discovering features before using the labels
-    + helping subsequent discriminative learing as database w/o huge numbers of labeled cases
+    + helpful for subsequent discriminative learning as database w/o huge numbers of labeled cases
-    + useful for unlabeled data
+    + useful for discovering features w/o using the information in the labels
+    + information in the labels used for fine-tune the decision boundaries btw classes
   + initializing weights not required
     + situation
       + applied for very large, labeled datasets
-      + using unsupervised learning in supervised learning
+      + executing supervised learning by using unsupervised pre-training
     + pre-training used to be a good way to initialize the weights got deep nets
     + other ways available now
   + large network $\implies$ pre-training required